• Skip to primary navigation

 • Share

-I have seen these roasted chickpeas around for awhile and they have intrigued me to make them for a healthy snack.
+I have seen these roasted chickpeas around for a while and they have intrigued me to make them for a healthy snack.
 I landed on the right flavor combination with these Chili Lime Roasted Chickpeas.
-A little bit salty, a little bit spicy and then the fresh lime zest peaks through.
+A little bit salty, a little bit spicy, and then the fresh lime zest peaks through.
 This is the perfect mix of spices for me, I could not stop eating these.
 I like them as much as I like the recipe for Parmesan Kale Chips that I have made many times.

 When I was doing my research on roasting chickpeas I had seen a few recipes mention that peeling them is the best.
 Okay, I am into trying that.
 I painstakingly peeled each chickpea!
 Well, it wasn’t that bad really and quite relaxing.
-The end outcome were consistantly perfectly crunchy chickpeas.
+The end outcome was consistently perfectly crunchy chickpeas.
 Okay, that worked well but what if you don’t want to do that, will they still turn out as good?

 So, I made another batch and just simply rinsed them, patted them dry like I did the first time.
 I then picked through to remove any loose skins and plunked them on the cookie sheet.
 That was infinity easier.
 The end outcome was good too but some of them weren’t as crunchy as when you remove the skins but still delicious and munchable!
 So I leave it up to you which way you would like to take this.
 See what works for you and what you enjoy in the end!!